xelphene/infosecdocs/weblogic_cve_2019-2729/index.md

 </soapenv:Envelope>
 ```

-The payload generated above needs to be stuffed into a byte[] array by the
+The payload generated above needs to be stuffed into a `byte[]` array by the
 server.
 The following python script will generate the required request body
-and write it to a file named "payload_encoded".
+and write it to a file named `payload_encoded`.

 ```
 of = open('payload_encoded','w')